-Find out about financial support that is available during the coronavirus crisis, including the Coronavirus Business Interruption Loans Scheme, sick pay for employees and other grants you may be eligible for.
+Find out about financial support that is available during the coronavirus crisis, including local grants, the Coronavirus Business Interruption Loans Scheme, sick pay for employees and other funding you may be eligible for.

 Bounce Back Loans

-The new Bounce Back Loans scheme will allow businesses to borrow between £2,000 and £50,000 and access the cash within days.
-Loans will be interest free for the first 12 months.
-Businesses can apply online through a short and simple form.
+The Bounce Back Loans scheme allows businesses to borrow between £2,000 and £50,000 and access the cash within days.

 Here you will find details for both small (less than £45 million turnover) and large businesses.